zeroluck/docs/sources/index.md

 accessible to the masses.
 Now any domain can authenticate like Google (or at least using the same API's and conventions).

-## Why do companies need the Gluu Server?
+## Why do organizations need the Gluu Server?

 For years, deploying an application access management suite was too expensive for any but the largest enterprises, who engineered tightly bundled proprietary